kit-data-manager/wap-server/howtos/root_container.md

 When using the installer (via --install or by starting the jar in an empty folder) it asks for this base configuration and shows its consequences on the root container IRI.

-All of the above can be overwritten by using the `WapBasePath` property.
+All of the above can be overwritten by using the `WapBaseUrl` property.
 This property is intended to be used only in scenarios where the server is reachable from a different URL and if this should or must be reflected in the database (reverse proxy, docker container).